OleguerCanal/RL-algorithms/README.md

 # Reinforcement Learning Algorithms Implementations

 KTH Reinforcement Learning (EL2805) 2019 coding assignments.
-As all my other repos, this is more an exercice for me to understand the algorithms than useful code.
+As all my other repos, this is more an exercise for me to understand the algorithms rather than useful code.
 Hope it also helps you!

 ## LAB 1